bao-project/bao-docs/source/development/misra.rst

 ----------

-All new :ref:`code submissions via a GitHub pull-requests <contributing>`, will be subject to the automatic checking of :term:`MISRA` compliance by the :ref:`CI pipeline <ci>`.
+All new :ref:`code submissions via a GitHub pull-requests <contributing>`, will be subject to the automatic checking of :term:`MISRA` compliance by the CI pipeline.
 Ideally, the pull-request should not introduce any new :term:`MISRA` violations.
 Developers should always strive to follow the :term:`MISRA` coding guidelines.
-However, they may conclude that a violation is unavoidable and justifiable according to at least one of the :ref:`deviation reasons
-<deviation_reasons>`.
-If so, developers must document and request the introduction of the violation
-in the code base, which will be subject to the approval of a code reviewer.
+However, they may conclude that a violation is unavoidable and justifiable according to at least one of the :ref:`deviation reasons <deviation_reasons>`.
+If so, developers must document and request the introduction of the violation in the code base, which will be subject to the approval of a code reviewer.
 These approved violations are called deviations.
-To introduce a deviation, a :term:`developer` must follow the :ref:`deviation procedure <deviation_procedure>` which include providing a :ref:`deviation record
+To introduce a deviation, a :term:`developer` must follow the :ref:`deviation procedure
+<deviation_procedure>` which include providing a :ref:`deviation record <deviation_records>`,
-<deviation_records>`, :ref:`annotate<deviation_annotations>` all violations, and being explicitly
-approved by :ref:`MISRA managers<misra_manager>`.
+:ref:`annotate<deviation_annotations>` all violations, and being explicitly approved by :ref:`MISRA managers<misra_manager>`.

 .. _deviation_reasons: